Chapel Hill Cemetery Archival Collection

 - Braune, Gustave - First Dean of the School of Engineering.

-- Caldwell, Edwin - African-American physician, developed cure for pellagra.
+- Caldwell, Edwin - African-American physician, developed a cure for pellagra.

 - Caldwell, Wilson Swain - Born into slavery, became Justice of the Peace, opened a free school for African-American children and was appointed to the Board of Commissioners.